Catallactic/catallactic-site/docs/litepaper.md

 <br/>

 ### 3.3.
 The Layered Stack Ecosystem

-Since the adveniment of Bitcoin in 2008, web3 infrastructure has been a hotspot for venture capital to invest.
-As a consequencem blockchain networks have evolved in almost any direction and with different protocols and patterns.
-Over the time, some protocols have consolidates making up ecosystems around the an initial based blockchain.

 An ecosystem is started by a base blockchan that provides some new ideas to the market.
 These ideas come in some of the 4 main moddules that compose a blockchain: execution, settlement, consensus and data availability.